Choose another writer in this calendar:

 him its first Award for Lifetime Achievement in the Writing of Fiction.

-write in peace and quiet, and eventually settled there permanently.
-He died on May 17, 2019, in Palm Springs.
-For further reading: 'Julie Klam on Marjorie Morningstar by Herman Wouk,' in The Books That Changed My Life: Reflections by 100 Authors, Actors, Musicians, and Other Remarkable People, edited by Bethanne Patrick (2016); 'How This Magazine Wronged Herman Wouk A 65-year Injustice, Rectified' by M.J.
-Lewis, in Commentary (Feb 2013); 'Herman Wouk Is Still Alive' by S. King, in The Atlantic Monthly (Vol 307, Numb 4, 2011); Herman Wouk: The Novelist as Social Historian by Arnold Beichman (1984/2004); The Historical Novel: A Celebration of the Achievements of Herman Wouk, edited by Barbara A. Paulson (1999); 'The Jew as Patriot: Herman Wouk and American Jewish Identity' by Edward S. Shapiro, in American Jewish History 84:4 (1996); Herman Wouk by Laurence W. Mazzeno (1994) - See also: Leon Uris's Exodus Selected works:
+Herman Wouk died on May 17, 2019, in Palm Springs.
+For further reading: 'Understand the Process: The Caine Mutiny by Herman Wouk,' in The Admiral's Bookshelf by Adm.
+James Stavridis (2024); 'Julie Klam on Marjorie Morningstar by Herman Wouk,' in The Books That Changed My Life: Reflections by 100 Authors, Actors, Musicians, and Other Remarkable People, edited by Bethanne Patrick (2016); 'Herman Wouk Is Still Alive' by S. King, in The Atlantic Monthly, Vol. 307, No. 4 (2011); Herman Wouk: The Novelist as Social Historian by Arnold Beichman (1984/2004); The Historical Novel: A Celebration of the Achievements of Herman Wouk, edited by Barbara A. Paulson (1999); 'The Jew as Patriot: Herman Wouk and American Jewish Identity' by Edward S. Shapiro, in American Jewish History 84:4 (1996); Herman Wouk by Laurence W. Mazzeno (1994) Selected works:

 |